 Depending on your country of residence and how long you’ve lived there, you may be eligible to split the age pension between Australia and your host nation, but penalties can apply if you want to return to Australia permanently after living abroad.

 Travelling outside of the country for as little as six weeks within two years of returning could result in payments being cut.
 If you’re planning on maintaining income through working while overseas, tax will also be a consideration.

 Health is another significant factor.
 Australian citizens living abroad for more than five years, and permanent residents living overseas for longer than 12 months, forfeit their right to Medicare payments.

-While healthcare procedures can be cheaper in some countries, Australia has excellent aged care facilities and services, so if you’re planning to live out your days on the other side of the world, it pays to check how your proposed destination compares.
+While healthcare procedures can be cheaper in some countries, Australia has highly developed aged care services, so if you’re planning to live out your days overseas, it pays to check how your proposed destination compares.

-Norah’s biggest challenge, she says, was learning to speak the language.
-Now she has fluent Spanish, a whole new circle of friends has opened up for her.
+Norah’s biggest challenge, she says, was learning Spanish.
+Now she is fluent and a whole new circle of friends has opened up for her.
 “I have no regrets at all [about moving here],” she says.
 “This is my home and I will die here.
 My heart is very happy with that.”

-Note: The Department of Human Services recommends pensioners considering living abroad for longer than six weeks report their plans to Centrelink.
-Visit humanservices.gov.au for more information on how payments may be affected.
+Services Australia recommends pensioners considering living abroad for longer than six weeks report their plans to Centrelink.
+Visit servicesaustralia.gov.au for more information on how payments may be affected.